threegenie/threegenie/README.md

 - Studied at Hankuk University of Foreign Studies
 - Major : Interpretation and Translation for International Trade and Relations in English-Speaking Areas & Software Convergence
 - HUFS Likelion 8th
+- interested in computer vision and machine learning

 ### ✨ where you can find me ✨
 - instagram : @three_geniesss